• Skip to main content

 Sometimes I think winter is best viewed from a distance.

-(My preference would be from a Bahamas-style distance but hey, this is an article about great Toronto winter activities, so let’s ignore the desperate visions of palm trees in my head.)
+(My preference would be from a Bahamas-style distance but hey, this is an article about great Toronto winter activities, so let’s ignore the visions of palm trees in my head.)
 After all, a Toronto-sized distance can be fun, too.

 Soaring up the 1,815-foot (553-metre) CN Tower, the ninth tallest building in the world, will give you a new perspective on all this cold weather.

 CN Tower’s 360 Restaurant

-If a Toronto outdoor adventure is more your style you can boost the chill factor by tackling the CN Tower’s Edge Walk, a hands-free walk on the ledge that encircles the tower at a mere 116 stories up.
+If a Toronto outdoor adventure is more your style, you can boost the chill factor by tackling the CN Tower’s Edge Walk, a hands-free walk on the ledge that encircles the tower at a mere 116 stories up.

-The Edge Walk is one of the most adrenalin-inducing things to do in Toronto during winter I can think of.
+The Edge Walk is one of the most adrenaline-inducing things to do in Toronto during winter I can think of.
 But I still really want to do it.
 The fear alone is guaranteed to heat up your blood.

 Toronto Indoor Activities – Get Lost In the Path

-I know I should be all stalwart and proud to embrace winter but I really hate being cold.
-This may be one of the most unsung places to visit in Toronto in winter, but when I need exercise and can’t face wind, snow or sleet, I head to the Path.
+It may be one of the most unsung places to visit in Toronto in winter, but when I need exercise and can’t face wind, snow or sleet, I head to the Path.

 What is the Path?